 Every three years, the board of directors should engage an external consultant to aid in the evaluation process.
 This consultant's independence should be verified by the appointments committee.
 Any business dealings that the consultant or any member of its corporate group maintains with the company or members of its corporate group should be detailed in the annual corporate governance report.
 The process followed and areas evaluated should be detailed in the annual corporate governance report.

-Compliant [ ] Partially compliant [ ] Explain [ X ]

-The Company, given its recent creation, is evaluating the best way to carry out the pertinent evaluations and action plans.

-37. When the company has an Executive committee, the breakdown of its members by director category should be similar to that of the board itself.
+Compliant [X] Partially compliant [] Explain [] 37.
+When the company has an Executive committee, the breakdown of its members by director category should be similar to that of the board itself.
 The secretary of the board should also act as secretary to the executive committee.

-Compliant [ ] Partially compliant [ ] Explain [ ] N.A. [ X ] --------------- ------------------------- ------------- ------------

-38. The Board of Directors should be kept fully informed of the matters debated and the decisions adopted by the executive committee, and all board members should receive a copy of the executive committee's minutes.
+Compliant [] Partially compliant [] Explain [] N.A.
+[X] 38 The Board of Directors should be kept fully informed of the matters debated and the decisions adopted by the executive committee, and all board members should receive a copy of the executive committee's minutes.
+Compliant [] Partially compliant [] Explain [] N.A.
+[X] 39 The members of the audit committee as a whole, and especially its chairman, should be appointed taking into account their knowledge and experience in accounting, auditing and risk management, both financial and non-financial.
+Compliant [X] Partially compliant [] Explain [] 40.
+Companies should have a unit in charge of internal auditing duties, under the supervision of the audit committee, to monitor the effectiveness of internal reporting and control systems.

-Compliant [ ] Partially compliant [ ] Explain [ ] N.A. [ X ] --------------- ------------------------- ------------- ------------

-39. Audit Committee members, particularly the chairman, are appointed in the light of their knowledge and experience of accounting, audit or risk management, and the majority of members should be independent directors.

-40. Companies should have a unit in charge of internal auditing duties, under the supervision of the audit committee, to monitor the effectiveness of internal reporting and control systems.
 This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.

-Compliant [ X ] Partially compliant [ ] Explain [ ] ----------------- ------------------------- -------------

-41. The head of the unit responsible for internal auditing should submit an annual work programme to the audit committee, directly report any incidents arising during the programme's implementation, and submit an activity report at the end of each year.
+Compliant [X] Partially compliant [] Explain [] 41.
+The head of the unit in charge of the internal audit function should present its annual work plan to the audit committee for approval by the latter or by the board, report directly to it on its execution, including any incidents and limitations on scope that may arise in its development, the results and follow-up of its recommendations, and submit an activity report at the end of each fiscal year.
+Compliant [X] Partially compliant [] Explain [] N.A.[]